m-ld/m-ld-security-spec/design/suac.md

 The consequence of a subject being a statute (i.e. it is _statutory_) is that if it changes, _any_ concurrent change is eventually voided.
 While this intuitively suggests a bottleneck and a risk of frequent voiding, we note that:

 - This is the normal behaviour of ledgers, and even some high-throughput databases like [MongoDB](https://docs.mongodb.com/manual/faq/concurrency/).
-- Subjects of agreements (including all our examples) change infrequently, while data that is not subject to agreement can still freely change, concurrently or offline.
+- Subjects of agreements (including all our examples) change infrequently, while data that is not subject to agreement can freely change, concurrently or offline.

 Further, we can minimise or remove the risk of voided transactions by means of a two-phase agreement, as follows (a fuller specification for locking will be found below).
 First, a _lock record_ is added to the dataset by agreement.
 The lock record identifies a user, and the data that it is locking.
 A lock record is itself an agreement definition.
 Any change to the identified data then requires the agreement of the lock, which is to say the change has been made by the identified user; the user may also choose to release the lock.
-With this method it is straightforward for a participant to check whether they currently own the lock, and so whether or not a transaction they make will be voided.
+With this method it is straightforward for a participant to check whether they currently own the lock, and if they do, their transaction will never be voided.

 ### authority

-We have already informally introduced the concept of authority, as the ability to unilaterally agree a change – a _lock_ is a temporary authority.
-It is one of a number of possible _conditions_ for an agreement; another might be consensus.
+We have already informally introduced the concept of authority, as the ability to unilaterally agree a change – for example, a _lock_ is a temporary authority.
+Authority is one of a number of possible _conditions_ for an agreement; another might be consensus.
 Authority particularly begs the question: how can a participant trust another participant's claimed authority?

-In a decentralised system, every compute node has the same inherent authority – it is the participating security principal (e.g. user) to which differential authority is assigned.
+In a decentralised system, every compute node has the same inherent authority – differential authority is assigned to the participating security principal (e.g. the user).
 Intuitively, this assignment should preferably be part of the logically decentralised dataset – in fact, this _must_ be the case, because any _reference_ to another dataset is itself a datum.

 So in order to trust authority, a participant must trust the data.
 A natural step might be to digitally _sign_ data, so that it is practically impossible to forge.
 However, this is subject to recursion: why trust the signer's authority?
 (Note this is a separate concern to _authentication_; trust in the signer's identity is not the same as trust in their authority.)

 All trust models are based on chains of trust.
 These chains are not just spatially arranged (we trust the safety of our home because it has locks; we trust locks because of their design; and so forth), but also temporally (we trust our friends because they have previously been trustworthy).
-We can trust current state of the data if we can trust every prior state, and every operation that led to a new state (assuming operations are the only source of change, and they are correctly applied; see the [controls](./controls.md) document for a security context overview).
+We can trust the current state of the data if we can trust every prior state, and every operation that led to a new state (assuming operations are the only source of change, and they are correctly applied; see the [controls](./controls.md) document for a security context overview).

 The terminal _state_ of this chain is an empty dataset (called _genesis_ in **m-ld**), in which there is nothing to trust.
 Let us assume that the first operation in the dataset establishes an authority statute, such as "Alice owns this dataset".
 Assuming a safe replication mechanism (we will return to this), any replica of this dataset is now able to check whether a received operation is permitted.
 Did Alice make the change? – then it's permitted; otherwise it isn't.
 An allowed operation can then be an agreement to change the authority, for example to allow Bob to also make changes; and so forth.